Krišjānis Berķis: Latvian War of independence

 When the Finnish Civil War started in 1918, Berķis with his family went to Smolensk, Russia.
 Later, however, he passed through Latvia and Estonia to return to Finland.
 In autumn of 1918, Berķis learned from newspapers about the proclamation of the Latvian Republic and the forming of its first military units.

 In March 1919, he managed to get to Tallinn where he met delegates of the Latvian government.
-Soon after, he met with Colonel Jorģis Zemitāns, and on 21 March, he enlisted in the Latvian army.
+Soon after, he met with Colonel Jorģis Zemitāns, and on 21 March, he enlisted in the Latvian armed forces.

 He was ordered to form a Latvian reserve battalion.
 After two months, the battalion became a regiment.
-Later it became the 2nd.
-Cēsis infantry regiment, and Berķis was appointed as commander.
+Later it became the 2nd Cēsis Infantry Regiment, and Berķis was appointed as commander.

 In May 1919, the regiment was deployed to the front and participated in battles in Vidzeme.
 On 1 June, the regiment entered Valmiera, and later Cēsis.
-After fighting in Battle of Cēsis, the regiment chased retreating Germans until the Strazdumiža ceasefire.
+After fighting in Battle of Cēsis, the regiment chased retreating Germans until the Strazdumiža Ceasefire.

 On 6 July with other Latvian units, the regiment entered Riga.
 In August, Berķis was appointed commander of the 3rd Latgale Infantry Division and was promoted to Colonel in October.
 He participated in all battles against Bermontians, and later also in the liberation of Latgale.

 Post-War years

-After the Latvian War of independence, he stayed in the military and continued his service as commander of the 3rd.
-Latgale infantry division.
+After the Latvian War of independence, he stayed in the military and continued his service as commander of the 3rd Latgale Infantry Division.
 In 1925, he was promoted to General.
 In 1930, he graduated 8 monthlong officer courses.
 Later he was moved to Army HQ.
 Berkis was one of Prime Minister Kārlis Ulmanis' principal co-conspirators in the coup d'état of May 15, 1934.

-After the coup, he was appointed commander of the 2nd.
-Vidzeme infantry division and commander of the Riga garrison.
+After the coup, he was appointed commander of the 2nd Vidzeme Infantry Division and commander of the Riga garrison.

 He served as Commander-in-Chief of the Army from 1934 to 1940, and briefly became Minister of War in the spring of 1940.
 In his short term as minister, he tried to promote Latvian cooperation with Estonia, Finland and even Great Britain, but it was too late.

-After the Soviet Latvian occupation, he was dismissed from his post and retired from the army.
+After the Soviet occupation of Latvia in 1940, he was dismissed from his post and retired from the army.
 Together with his family, he managed to get to Finland; however, on 12 July, he decided to return to Latvia.
 On his way back, some friends managed to discourage Berķis from such a move, and he stopped in Tallinn.

 There, he was arrested by the Soviet authorities and deported to Usollag, Molotov Oblast, Siberia, where he died in a prison hospital in 1942.
-His only child, Valentins, died in Russia, and their grandson went missing.
+His only child, Valentīns (1910–1944), died in Russia, and their grandson went missing.